Nearly everything has changed in today’s digital world – including the most important duties of executive leaders in successful organizations.

 2) Someone needs to preach to the choir

-Sounds counter-productive, doesn’t it?
+That sounds counter-productive, doesn’t it?
 In today’s world, though, it’s increasingly necessary.
 One of the most important roles of a good executive is managing successful internal communications.

 3) You cannot rule from the mountaintop while stuck in the weeds

 And today’s weeds are thicker and taller than ever before.
 Our world demands that leaders develop a wider view of the institution and how it is perceived in order to develop strategy and confidently maintain an agile organization.
-If a leader is spending a disproportionate amount of time on one aspect of the organization (or one department), then they may miss the larger, more important, “big picture” aspects of the overall performance that they are supposed to be conducting.
+If a leader is spending a disproportionate amount of time on one aspect of the organization (or one department), then they may miss the larger, more important, big picture aspects of the overall performance that they are supposed to be conducting.

-More constantly-evolving areas of expertise (as we have in today’s world) mean more details with which executives may unknowingly distract themselves.
+More constantly-evolving areas of expertise (as we have in todays world) mean more details with which executives may unknowingly distract themselves.
 Real leaders don’t hide in the weeds – especially when their organizations need them most.

 The opportunity here isn’t to simply encourage leaders to stop micromanaging.
 The opportunity is to clarify structures and roles to meet the opportunity of an evolved world.

-Today, successful leaders are conductors – they bring talented musicians together, communicate the song for everyone to play, and work hard to create beautiful music.
+Today, successful leaders are conductors.
+They bring talented musicians together, communicate the song for everyone to play, and work hard to create beautiful music.